TheLartians/ModernCppStarter/README.md

 ## FAQ

-  - Can I use this for header-only libraries?
+> Can I use this for header-only libraries?

 Yes, however you will need to change the library type to an `INTERFACE` library as documented in the [CMakeLists.txt](CMakeLists.txt).

+> I don't need a standalone target.
+How can I get rid of it?

+Simply remove the standalone directory and github workflow file.

-  - I see you are using `GLOB` to add source files in CMakeLists.txt.
+> I see you are using `GLOB` to add source files in CMakeLists.txt.
 Isn't that evil?

 Glob is considered bad because any changes to the source file structure [might not be automatically caught](https://cmake.org/cmake/help/latest/command/file.html#filesystem) by CMake's builders and you will need to manually invoke CMake on changes.
   I personally prefer the `GLOB` solution for its simplicity, but feel free to change it to explicitly listing sources.

-  - I want to add additional targets to my project.
+> I want to add additional targets to my project.
 Should I modify the main CMakeLists to conditionally include them?

 If possible, avoid adding conditional includes to the CMakeLists (even though it is a common sight in the C++ world), as it makes the build system convoluted and hard to reason about.
 Instead, create a new directory with a CMakeLists that adds the main project as a dependency (e.g. just copy the [standalone](standalone) directory).
-    Depending on the complexity of the project it might make sense move this to a separate repository and list a specific version or commit of the main project.
+Depending on the complexity of the project it might make sense move the components into separate repositories and use CPM.cmake to add them as dependencies.
+This has the advantage that individual libraries and components can be improved and updated independently.

-  - You recommend to add external dependencies using CPM.cmake.
+> You recommend to add external dependencies using CPM.cmake.
 Will this force users of my library to use CPM as well?

 [CPM.cmake](https://github.com/TheLartians/CPM.cmake) should be invisible to library users as it's a self-contained CMake Script.
 If problems do arise, users can always opt-out by defining `CPM_USE_LOCAL_PACKAGES`, which will override all calls to `CPMAddPackage` with `find_package`.
 Alternatively, you could use `CPMFindPackage` instead of `CPMAddPackage`, which will try to use `find_package` before calling `CPMAddPackage` as a fallback.
 Both approaches should be compatible with common C++ package managers without modifications, however come with the cost of reproducible builds.

-  - Can I configure and build my project offline?
+> Can I configure and build my project offline?

 Using CPM, all missing dependencies are downloaded at configure time.
 To avoid redundant downloads, it's recommended to set a CPM cache directory, e.g.: `export CPM_SOURCE_CACHE=$HOME/.cache/CPM`.
 This will also allow offline configurations if all dependencies are present.
 No internet connection is required for building.

-  - Can I use CPack to create a package installer for my project?
+> Can I use CPack to create a package installer for my project?

 As there are a lot of possible options and configurations, this is not (yet) in the scope of this template.
 See the [CPack documentation](https://cmake.org/cmake/help/latest/module/CPack.html) for more information on setting up CPack installers.

 ## Coming soon